Protect Data at Rest Using Self-managed Encryption Keys on Confluent Cloud

 2. Click Cluster settings and then Security.

-Note that anyone authorized to view your Dedicated clusters can view this data.
+Note that anyone authorized to view your clusters can view this information.